 The murderer posted his racist manifesto to 8chan, otherwise known as Infinity Chan, hoping to live in infamy and inspire other white supremacists.
 As such, the man himself is not the subject of this article, nor is he named here.
 As part of an uptick in racially motivated attacks across the globe, he is not particularly unique.
 My decision not to directly link to his manifesto comes on the heels of ethical discussions concerning media coverage of racist viral texts.
 However, I do believe that an engagement with the specificities of language used is warranted if one is to critically map ideologies of race and their intersections with science, medicine, and other sources of knowledge that drive exercises of power.

-To make sense of this event and events like it, my writing here revolves around a single question: what are the functions and ramifications of when race and nation meet biological and health metaphors?
+To make sense of this event and events like it, my writing here revolves around a single question: what are the functions and ramifications of racial and national ideologies when they meet biological and health metaphors?
 I argue that the strain of white supremacy that the El Paso shooter subscribed to—while multifaceted and thereby internally contradictory—hinged on narrative metaphors and logics of immunity to justify genocide.
 Radicalized by racist conspiracy theories of ethnic replacement through migration leading to “white genocide,” the shooter imagined himself as a defender of the nation-state against a “Hispanic invasion.”
 While white supremacy was the impetus for his attack, his rationale depended on a metaphorical understanding of the nation as a bioorganic body in need of “preservation” and immunity.

 The shooter believed that the United States is politically “rotting from the inside out,” with the Democrats sponsoring an “ever increasing Hispanic population” to stage a “coup” against the Republican party.
 This language of decay in his manifesto narrates a body politic composed of two organs of the state at war: a division that would bring about the downfall of America through the migration and reproduction of people of color.
 As a white agent out for blood, the killer rushed to the artificial frontier of El Paso-Ciudad Juarez to attack foreign bodies and prevent “race-mixing.”
 This act of genocidal population control was meant to inspire terror, and the message was clear: leave the body, or else.